Estimating Reciprocal Partition Functions to Enable Design Space Sampling: Theory

 By choosing a noisy estimate that is unbiased, we ensure that we will recover the original \(\rho\) after marginalizing over the \(\bdeta\) variables:

 because

+Indeed, this marginalization step required that we expressed Eq.~\eqref{eq:lift} in terms of an estimate of the reciprocal of the partition function, not a reciprocal of an estimate of the partition function.
+The latter would have been simpler to estimate, but it would not have marginalized to give Eq.~\eqref{eq:rho}.
+Notably, we have not required that the acceptance probabilities computed in Eq.~\eqref{eq:pacc2} are unbiased estimates for those of Eq.~\eqref{eq:pacc}; they generally will not be.

-Notably, we have not required a low-variance estimator; even a high-variance estimate will suffice if it is unbiased.
-In practice, that variance can affect performance.
+The sampling scheme does not assume a low-variance estimator, only one which is unbiased, but that variance can affect computational performance.
 A large-variance estimate typically results in more Monte Carlo rejections than one with low variance~\cite{ceperley1999penalty, gingrich2015preserving}, but it could nevertheless be advantageous to use the large-variance estimate if it is particularly cheap to compute.

 From one perspective, the strategies employed are an exercise in the usefulness of lifts to Monte Carlo methods~\cite{diaconis2000analysis,lin2000noisy,andrieu2009pseudo,bernard2009event,vucelja2016lifting}.
 We ultimately are interested in sampling \(P(\blam)\), a distribution over possible designs, but we access that distribution by targeting higher-dimensional distributions.
 A lift from \(\blam\) to \(\left(\xvec, \blam\right)\) left us with the problematic reciprocal partition function, which we subsequently replaced by an estimate via a second lift to \(\left(\xvec, \blam, \bdeta\right)\).
 To utilize this final lift, we require a method for generating unbiased estimates of the reciprocal partition function, a problem addressed in a more general setting by Booth~\cite{booth2007unbiased}.